top of page

 The diagnostic process for PFPS is multi-faceted, combining a detailed patient history with a comprehensive physical examination.

-Knee Examination - Effective Orthopaedic Testing This video provides a comprehensive guide to diagnosing common causes of knee pain through various orthopaedic examination techniques.
+This video provides a comprehensive guide to diagnosing common causes of knee pain through various orthopedic examination techniques.

 Imaging Modalities